winterstein/react-game-engine/src/book/chapter2.md

 Next, is the hard bit.
 I have to talk to someone.
 But they're all strangers.
 I suppose some of them could be great friends in waiting.

 ...What this new app?

+"Oh Katie, you've got an apple.
+Swap?"

+"Sorry Evie.
+Red's got chocolate - she'll not trade.
+Try Green."

+Hey you're the new boy from the city.
+We're -

+ - Oh don't tell him our names, See if he can guess.